OweT1/personal/README.md

 # Highlights 🪄
 Some of my highlights include the Sentence Sentimental Analysis project (under `projects` folder in this repository) and the Shopee Refund Policy Question Answering project (in the `shopee-refund-policy` repository, found [here](https://github.com/OweT1/shopee-refund-policy)).

-Do Feel free to take a look around!

 # Contact ☎️
 Please feel free to let me know if there is anything you want to know more about :D